mccnick/mccnick/README.md

-### Hi there 👋
+### Hello, welcome to my GitHub! 💁🏻‍♂️

 ### I'm Nick.
 I am a:
-- software engineering student
+- software engineering student 🤓
-- space enthusiast
+- space enthusiast 🚀
-- music enjoyer
+- music enjoyer 🎵
-- dog lover
+- dog lover 🐶
-- gamer
+- gamer 🎮

 ### About me:
 I went back to school in my late twenties after about eight years in the finance industry.
 I majored in Aerospace Engineering @ Iowa State University because of my love for flight vehicles both above and below the Karman line.
 My first two semesters I was introduced to programming specifically for Aerospace applications.
 I designed a Python program using real physics for a SpaceX rocket to fly around a 2D Earth.
 My second semester I made an interactive program for an aircraft weight, balance and density altitude calculator.
-The rest is history.
-I switched majors to software engineering that same semester.
+The rest is history, I switched majors to software engineering that same semester.

-###
+🌱 ### I am currently working on:
+- Learning Data Structures and Algorithms, both in class and on my own
+- Developing my own 3D website portfolio inspired by three.JS
+- Building my first app
+-